-With these GoPro Hero 3 timelapse settings, you’ll be ready to create you own.
+With these GoPro Hero3 timelapse settings, you’ll be ready to create your own.
+Here are the settings, gear, and tips you need to great some great time lapse clips.

 In this post, I’ll share the time lapse settings I use to create videos with my GoPro Hero3 camera.